davidgomes/london-file-explorer/README.md

 #### Disclaimer

-This is just an experiment with Apollo, GraphQL, React and Electron. **I should not be using apollo-link-state for this**.
+This is just an experiment with Apollo, GraphQL, React and Electron. **I should not be using [apollo-link-state](https://github.com/apollographql/apollo-link-state/) for this**.
+A better idea would probably be [apollo-link-electron](https://github.com/firede/apollo-link-electron).

 ## About